Research, Statistics & Policy Analysis

 Tables from the discontinued reports Children Receiving SSI and SSI Disabled Recipients Who Work were incorporated into this report beginning with the 2007 edition.

 Aneer Rukh-Kamaa managed the preparation of this report and prepared the statistical tables and narratives.
-Staff of the Office of Information Resources edited the report and prepared it for publication.
+Staff of the Office of Dissemination edited the report and prepared it for publication.

 Acting Associate Commissioner for Research, Evaluation, and Statistics